mila-iqia/mila-docs/docs/Userguide_multigpu.rst

 Sharing a node with multiple GPU 1process/GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On Compute Canada, several nodes, especially nodes with ``largeGPU`` (P100) are reserved for jobs requesting the whole node, therefore packing multiple processes in a single job can leverage faster GPU.
+On Digital Research Alliance of Canada, several nodes, especially nodes with ``largeGPU`` (P100) are reserved for jobs requesting the whole node, therefore packing multiple processes in a single job can leverage faster GPU.

 If you want different tasks to access different GPUs in a single allocation you need to create an allocation requesting a whole node and using ``srun`` with a